fabrice401/final-project-les-deux-mousquetaires/README.md

 pyspark --jars packages/graphframes-0.8.2-spark3.2-s_2.12.jar -i network/patent_network_train_node2vec.py
 ```

-#### Calculate Overall KED
+### Calculate Overall KED
+We calculated the overall KED of AI patents from 2019 to 2023 using Dask (see the [notebook](network/calculate_ked_dask.ipynb) for more details).
 A KED of 0.21 for artificial intelligence patents indicates that these patents, on average, are moderately distant from their cited patents in the technology space.
 This suggests a **balanced level of novelty and exploration**, implying that while there is some degree of innovation, a significant portion of AI patents builds incrementally on existing technologies rather than exploring entirely new technological areas.

 ## Presentation
 We designed out presentation web application using `flask` module in Pyhton (see [`presentation` folder](/presentation) for more details).
 The template we used can be found [here](https://demosc.chinaz.net/Files/DownLoad/moban/202004/moban4546/).